daniel071/DungeonCli/CONTRIBUTING.md

 Thanks for deciding to contribute to DungeonCli!

 ## Translations
-If you want to add translations, please open up an issue and we will implement it in.
+You can always help with translations, currently, they are not implemented but if you are interested in helping translate a language, we will implement that.
+If you want to translate, just let us know by opening up an issue.

 ## How to make a pull request
 You can create a fork of this, create changes to the fork and then open a